 There’s yet another cool button-activated gizmo, this one on the flybridge, in the form of an automated Bimini top.
 In case you hadn’t guessed it yet, Sealine is big on buttons.
 Watch our Sealine Life at the Press of a Button video, which shows a slew of moving parts on three Sealines, electrically transforming with zero-effort finger-pushes.

 Warning: once you go to the flybridge to check out the magical Bimini, you won’t want to leave.
 This was one of my favorite parts of the boat, because it’s roomy and rigged for some serious entertaining.
 There’s a built-in grill, a wet bar with an ice maker, and a dinette with seating for six.
 It’ll even be a choice location for cruising, thanks to the passenger’s side sunpad.
 Considering the view and the accoutrements, as long as the weather’s good, why would you choose to be anywhere else?

-That might seem like a rhetorical question, but it’s not—because the “somewhere else” you could be on the T50, the salon, out-does its class too.
+That might seem like a rhetorical question, but it’s not—because the “somewhere else” you could be on the Sealine T50, the saloon, out-does its class too.
 Pass through the curvaceous, heavy-duty, stainless-steel framed entry, and you’ll discover radiuses everywhere.
 The dinette and table, the overhead, the window valences, the galley countertop, even the stairs are curvy and—dare I say—seductively yachty.
 And yes, there are some entertaining buttons to push down here, too.
 Hit one to watch the TV rise out of a countertop; hit another to raise or lower the adjustable dinette table.

 For more information, visit Sealine.